ehye/fullstackopen-2023/README.md

-# fullstackopen-2023
+# Full stack open 2023

 **Deep Dive Into Modern Web Development**

-## Full Stack open - University of Helsinki
+## 📖 Full Stack open - University of Helsinki

 This course serves as an introduction to modern web application development with JavaScript.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.
 The course also contains a section on GraphQL, a modern alternative to REST APIs.